 For the courts and for American democracy the core question should be - are these laws fair?
 Do they limit the access and participation of the nation's most disadvantaged?
 Are these laws racially discriminatory?
 The findings presented here strongly suggest that these laws do, in fact, have real consequences for the makeup of the voting population.
 Where they are enacted, racial and ethnic minorities are less apt to vote.
 The voices of Latinos and to a slightly lesser extent those of Blacks, Asian Americans, and multi-racial Americans all become more muted and the relatively influence of white America grows.
-An already significant racial skew in American democracy becomes all the more pronounced.
+An already significant racial skew in American democracy becomes more pronounced.

-All of this also has clear partisan and political consequences.
+All of this also has partisan and political consequences.
 Strict voter ID laws appear to diminish the participation of Democrats and those on the left, while doing little to deter the vote of Republicans and those on the right.
 They produce a clear partisan distortion.

 The effects of voter ID laws are concerning in isolation.
 But they are perhaps even more alarming when viewed across the longer arc of American history.
-The effects of voter ID laws that we see here are eerily similar to the impact of measures like poll taxes, literacy tests, residency requirements, and at-large elections which were used by the white majority decades and centuries ago to help deny Blacks many basic rights (Keyssar 2009, Kousser 1999, Parker 1990, Filer, Kenny and Morton 1991).
-The nature of older barriers and current voter ID laws today remain eerily similar: they were both instituted by advocates who claimed they would help to ensure the integrity and legitimacy of democracy.
-Both sets of measures - new and old - also serve to distort democracy and reduce the influence of racial minorities.
+The effects of voter ID laws that we see here are in some ways similar to the impact of measures like poll taxes, literacy tests, residency requirements, and at-large elections which were used by the white majority decades and centuries ago to help deny Blacks many basic rights (Keyssar 2009, Kousser 1999, Parker 1990, Filer, Kenny and Morton 1991).
+Both sets of measures - new and old - were instituted by advocates who claimed they would help to ensure the integrity and legitimacy of democracy.
+Both sets of measures also serve to distort democracy and reduce the influence of racial minorities.
 The racially biased measures of old have since been condemned and revoked but they were allowed to stand for long periods of American electoral history.
 What will happen with voter ID today?

 For others, what makes voter ID laws more disturbing is that they are just one of the many different ways in which the electoral system is being altered today.
 Shortened early voting periods, repeal of same-day voter registration, reduced polling hours, a decrease in poll locations, and increased restrictions on voting by felons are all being regularly implemented at the state or local level and all have been cited as having the potential to skew the electorate and American democracy (Brennan Center 2014, Larocca and Klemanski 2011, Giammo and Box 2010, Manza and Uggen 2004).
-The findings presented here raise further questions about this broad suite of voter access legislation.
+Findings to date on these other electoral reforms are decidedly mixed (Gronke et al 2008, Gronke et al 2007) but the patterns presented in our article suggest the need for further research about this broad suite of voter access legislation.
 All of this coupled with the Supreme Court's skepticism about the necessity of the Voting Rights Act in its 2013 Shelby v.
 Holder (557 U.S. 193) ruling could dramatically alter the nature of American elections moving forward.